mjit584/2019/content/pages/the-greatest-need/index.md

 ---
-title: "Greater Than Death"
+title: "The Greatest Need"
 topic: "Healthcare"
 date: 2019-02-04T21:35:29-05:00
-description: "This is the description for the third story."
+description: "A family’s sacrifice for their children’s health still has roadblocks."
-video: "../story3/assets/health-headervideo.mp4"
+video: "../the-greatest-need/assets/health-headervideo.mp4"
-image: "/story3/assets/health-homepagestill.jpg"
+image: "/the-greatest-need/assets/health-homepagestill.jpg"
-storyHeading: "Greater Than Death"
+storyHeading: "The Greatest Need"
-storySubheading: "Venezuelan Doctor Working in Medellin"
+storySubheading: "A family’s sacrifice for their children’s health still has roadblocks"
 weight: 3
 card: true
 author: "Sara Pequeno"